meltano/meltano/docs/src/_tutorials/custom-extractor.md

 The `tap.py` file defines the tap settings and the available streams, which is the comments stream in this case.
 You can find the available stream types in the STREAM_TYPES array.

-The `streams.py` file configures the comments stream to use the /comments path and also sets the properties of the extracted fields.
+The `streams.py` file configures the comments stream to use the `/comments` path and also sets the properties of the extracted fields.

-Finally, change the url_base in the `tap-jsonplaceholder/tap_jsonplaceholder/client.py` file to https://jsonplaceholder.typicode.com.
+Finally, change the value of `url_base` in the `tap-jsonplaceholder/tap_jsonplaceholder/client.py` file to https://jsonplaceholder.typicode.com.

 ```python
 ...